gendelo3/TheOtherRoles/README.md

 </details>

 # Installation
-## Windows Auto Installation/Updating Using The Mod Manager
+## Windows Auto Installation/Updating Using Mod Manager
-1. Download and install the newest [release](https://github.com/MatuxGG/ModManager/releases/latest)
+1. Download and install the newest [release](https://github.com/MatuxGG/ModManager/releases/latest) of Mod Manager.
 2. Navigate in the main menu to "Mod -> General" and hit the download button behind The Epic Roles.
 3. After finishing the download process you can hit the play button to start the game.
 4. Optionally you create a desktop shortcut by pressing the save button right next to the play button.